ssbc/scuttlebot.io/tmpl/apis/modules/ssb-party.md

 ### Example

-simplest case: connect to or start a local sbot:
+simplest case: connect to or start a local ssb-server:
 ```
 var party = require('ssb-party')